|Type||Description||Tested K8s Platform|

 |TOTAL_CHAOS_DURATION||The time duration for chaos insertion (seconds)||Optional||Defaults to 60s|

 |LIB||The chaos lib used to inject the chaos||Optional|| Defaults to

 |RAMP_TIME||Period to wait before and after injection of chaos in sec||Optional|

 |INSTANCE_ID||A user-defined string that holds metadata/info about current run/instance of chaos.
 Ex: 04-05-2020-9-00.
 This string is appended as suffix in the chaosresult CR name.||Optional||Ensure that the overall length of the chaosresult CR is still < 64 characters|

 Sample ChaosEngine Manifest

-apiVersion: litmuschaos.io/v1alpha1 kind: ChaosEngine metadata: name: nginx-chaos namespace: default spec: # It can be true/false annotationCheck: 'false' # It can be active/stop engineState: 'active' #ex. values: ns1:name=percona,ns2:run=nginx auxiliaryAppInfo: '' appinfo: appns: 'default' applabel: 'app=nginx' appkind: 'deployment' chaosServiceAccount: node-drain-sa monitoring: false # It can be delete/retain jobCleanUpPolicy: 'delete' experiments: - name: node-drain spec: components: nodeSelector: # provide the node labels kubernetes.io/hostname: 'node02' env: # set node name - name: APP_NODE value: 'node-01'
+apiVersion: litmuschaos.io/v1alpha1 kind: ChaosEngine metadata: name: nginx-chaos namespace: default spec: # It can be true/false annotationCheck: 'false' # It can be active/stop engineState: 'active' #ex. values: ns1:name=percona,ns2:run=nginx auxiliaryAppInfo: '' appinfo: appns: 'default' applabel: 'app=nginx' appkind: 'deployment' chaosServiceAccount: node-drain-sa monitoring: false # It can be delete/retain jobCleanUpPolicy: 'delete' experiments: - name: node-drain spec: components: nodeSelector: # provide the node labels kubernetes.io/hostname: 'node02' env: # enter the target node name - name: TARGET_NODE value: 'node-01'